Adarsh-Suvarna/gke-pod-scheduled-autoscaler/README.md

 This approach is useful in the scenarios where sharp changes in traffic patterns are well understood and we want to give hints to the autoscaler that your infrastructure is about to experience spikes.
 In this proof of concept (POC) the scheduled autoscaler consists of a set of components that work together to manage scaling based on a schedule.
 We have used a set of Kubernetes CronJobs to export known information about traffic patterns to a Cloud Monitoring custom metric.
 This data is then read by a Kubernetes Horizontal Pod Autoscaler (HPA) as input into when the HPA should scale the workload.
 Along with other load metrics, such as target CPU utilization, the HPA decides how to scale the replicas for a given deployment.

-Following sections describe the step by step process to achieve the Google Kubernetes Engine Pod autoscaling.
+Following sections describe the step by step process to achieve the time based Google Kubernetes Engine Pod autoscaling.

 ## Preparing the environment

-In the Cloud Shell, configure the Cloud project ID and the computing zone and region
+In the Cloud Shell, configure the GCP project ID, computing zone and region.

 ```diff
 PROJECT_ID=<PROJECT_ID>